SNThrailkill/Bootc-Fedora/README.md

 ## Pihole
 This quadlet will work out of the box but because there's no way to include secrets as part of the quadlet definition you will have to `podman exec` into the pod and change the password manually by running `pihole -a -p` to set a password.
 This is a one time operation.

+## K3S Server
+This image runs k3s as a server with a pre-specified token that comes from CICD variables.

+## K3S Agent
+This image runs a k3s agent and gets pointed at a specific IP address of the server/control plane node.
+Also uses the pre-specified token from CICD variables.